4 days ago3 min read

 India's goal of 500GW renewable capacity by 2030 is no longer a distant dream.
 In 2026, the "Green Hydrogen" and "Solar Manufacturing" themes are attracting massive capital.

 Why now?
-Production Linked Incentive (PLI) schemes have matured, and companies like NTPC and Tata Power are showing significant earnings growth from their green portfolios.
+Production Linked Incentive (PLI) schemes have matured.
+Companies like NTPC and Tata Power are showing significant earnings growth from their green portfolios.

 Key Trend: Integration of Battery Energy Storage Systems (BESS).